danbev/learning-ai/notes/llama.md

 (gdb) call_log_tokens ctx embd_inp
 $35 = "[ '<s>':1, ' The':450, ' answer':1234, ' to':304, ' ':29871, '1':29896, ' +':718, ' ':29871, '1':29896, ' is':338 ]"
 ```
-And a far bit further down in the file we have `embd` declared as:
+And a bit further down in the file we have `embd` declared as:
 ```c++
     std::vector<llama_token> embd;
 ```